 The strategy for phenology sampling is divided into two phases over the life of the Observatory.
-The first phase will focus on the phenology of dominant species and will last for the first three years of operations.
-Three dominant species will be selected at each site.
-These three species shall be selected on the basis of a quantitative survey on the relative abundance of plant species in the tower airshed.
+The first phase will focus on the phenology of dominant species and will last for the first three years of Operations.
+Three dominant species will be selected at each site on the basis of a quantitative survey of the relative abundance of plant species in the tower airshed.
 In sites with no overstory canopy, the three species with the greatest % cover shall be selected.
 In sites with a distinct overstory, but <50% canopy closure, the single most abundant overstory species shall be selected along with the two most abundant understory species.
 In sites with >50% canopy closure, the two most abundant overstory species shall be selected, along with the single most abundant understory species.

 NEON Science will specify target species and number of individuals to be selected at each site.
 In the first phase, up to thirty individuals of each species shall be selected and marked for regular phenological observation.
-In the next phase, a more diverse suite of plants will be monitored at each site (\leq 20 species), with fewer replicates per species (n \geq 5).
+In the next phase, a more diverse suite of plants will be monitored at each site (n 20 species), with fewer replicates per species ( $n \ge 5$ ); the total number of species to monitor may be constrained by diversity at the site (e.g. in agricultural setting it is likely that only one species will be monitored at a time) but the total number of individuals shall not exceed 100 and the replicates of any given species shall not exceed 30.
 The basic sampling protocol, however, will remain the same.

-For sites where the tower phenocam range of interest (ROI) does not cover the phenology transect, NEON technicians will select and mark an additional 3 individuals of each dominant species within the phenocam view in order to make explicit linkages between phenocam greenness metrics and in situ phenophase observations In these cases, a secondary phenology plot will be established to the North of the tower, outside the required disturbance buffer zones but within the visible range of interest of the phenocam; additional individuals will be selected for monitoring from within this designated area.
-Selection of additional individuals to monitor will occur once processed phenocam images become available to define an appropriate region of interest.
+For sites where the tower phenocam field of view does not cover the phenology transect, NEON technicians will select and mark an additional 3 individuals of each dominant species within the phenocam view in order to make explicit linkages between phenocam greenness metrics and in situ phenophase observations.
+In these cases, a secondary phenology plot will be established to the north of the tower, outside the required disturbance buffer zones but within the field of view of the phenocam; additional individuals will be selected for monitoring from within this designated area.
+Selection of additional individuals to monitor will occur once processed phenocam images become available.

-NEON plant phenology protocol consists of three procedures which are assumed to begin following plot establishment (see RD[06]):
+The NEON plant phenology protocol consists of three procedures, which are assumed to begin following plot establishment (see RD[06]):